-There are tons of resources out there for learning the fundamentals of UI and UX design – beyond books and traditional academic routes.
+There are tons of resources out there for learning the fundamentals of User Interface and User Experience design – beyond books and traditional academic routes.
 I’ve learned so much from practicing on my own and checking out case studies from other designers.

 A few other great resources to explore are:

 - Dribbble –Dribbble has been the biggest source of inspiration for my work.
 But you can also learn a lot from the community by sharing and receiving feedback from other designers.